 She joined DMU in February 2015 as a Lecturer in Biomedical and Medical Science.
 Her main research interests are the neuronal mechanisms in physiological and pathological processes.
-She has been studying the brain mechanisms for learning and memory at the cellular and molecular level, e.g. neuronal/synaptic plasticity, for several years.
-She had been studying ion channel mechanisms particularly potassium channel mechanisms in peripheral neuropathic pain in the recent years.
+She has been studying the brain cellular and molecular mechanisms for the learning and memory, e.g. neuronal/synaptic plasticity, for many years and then ion channel mechanisms particularly potassium channel mechanisms in peripheral neuropathic pain in the recent years.

 She also has a passion in the translational research which led her to lead and complete a project with a group of neuroscientists, engineers and urologists.

 She is currently interested in combining neurophysiology with neuropsychiatry and trying to understand the neurobiology of psychiatric disorders.
-Her current research is looking at the regulation of potassium channels and the underlying mechanisms in the brain of a pharmacological animal model of schizophrenia.
+Her current research is looking at the regulation of some neuronal functional key players such as potassium channels and glutamate receptors and the underlying mechanisms in the brain of a pharmacological animal model of schizophrenia.
 She is collaborating with neuroscientists from DMU and University of Leicester.

-The research techniques employed in her research include whole cell patch clamp recording, in vivo extracellular recording, ex vivo intracellular recording, cell/tissue culture, confocal imaging, immunohistochemistry, animal surgery, tissue preparation.
+The research techniques employed in her research include whole cell patch clamp recording, in vivo extracellular recording, ex vivo intracellular recording, cell/tissue culture, confocal imaging, immunohistochemistry, Western blotting, behaviour analysis, surgery, tissue preparation.